hvtola/master_thesis/README.md

 ### To redo our data preparation, the following data is needed:
 #### Switzerland
-* Avalanche dataset from Switzerland, contact Yves Bühler at SLF.
+* Avalanche dataset from Switzerland, contact Yves Bühler at SLF (https://www.slf.ch/en/index.html).
 * SwissALTI3D_5m from SwissTopo for all of Switzerland

 #### Norway
-* Avalanche dataset from Norway, contact Markus Eckerstorfer at NORCE.
+* Avalanche dataset from Norway, contact Markus Eckerstorfer at NORCE (https://www.norceresearch.no/).
 * National 10m DEM of Norway (https://hoydedata.no/LaserInnsyn/)

 ## Data preparation